postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

 Postman on the web is under active development.
 There are a few features you can currently only access in the desktop app, not in your web browser:

-* **Live preview**: You will not see all of your request headers update live as you enter your request configurations as you do in the desktop Postman app.
-You will only see Authorization headers update as you edit.
 * **Find and replace**: The Postman desktop app supports [finding and replacing values in a workspace](/docs/getting-started/navigating-postman/#find-and-replace), but this function is not available on the web yet.
 * **Certificates and proxy**: The Postman desktop app allows you to customize [certificates](/docs/sending-requests/certificates/) and [proxy configurations](/docs/sending-requests/capturing-request-data/proxy/#configuring-proxy-settings).
 On the web, these take the browser defined value and cannot be overridden by Postman.
 * **Postman Interceptor**: